xinyangl5722/sep10-freedom-project/blog/entry07.md

 * Loud voice= Have a loud and enthusiastic voice so it looks like you are proud of your project and it gives the audience thinking how great your project is even if the presentation sucks.
 * Be prepared for questions= There are some questions that would be predicted so answer those questions yourselves before you’ve been asked.

+## EDP
+I have currently passed through with **Communicating the results** which is had presented my results which is my website.
+I presented my website to my class, some judges in the expo, and a bunch of other people.

+## Skills
+One skill I have learned in **_communication_**.
+I have learned how to present my website clearly to others while having them understanding my project.
+I have learned to speak loudly and clearly, while also faking confidence and using some sort of non-serious jokes to make my presentation less boring and more bearable.
+Another skill that I have enhanced is **_organization_**.
+I had organized each of my slides in chronological order and I made sure that each of my slides look pleasant and easy to read.
+I also made sure to have one to two tabs on my screen which is my website and my code during the expo and delete any other tabs that I had so I don't get lost on where my website went.

+## Summary
+Overall, I was very happy with what I had presented and I couldn't wait to present in the showcase that I was chosen to present my website in.

 [Previous](entry06.md) | [Next](entry08.md)

 [Home](../README.md)